Chapman808/Rectangle-Comparisons/README.md

 2. identical rectangles 'contain' eachother
 3. a rectangle will be both contained and intersect with its container if it shares any sides

-Determining adjacency is much easier than intersections.
+Determining containment is much easier than intersections.
 We only need to ensure that all sides of A are closer or as close to the center of B than the corresponding side of B, and vice versa.

 Rectangle A is contained in B if the following conditional is true:

-> A.left >= B.right AND
+> A.left >= B.left AND
 > A.right <= B.right AND
 > A.top <= B.top AND
 > A.bottom >= B.bottom